adalton/apue3/Chapter08/Readme.md

    the output is not correct.
 What's happening?
 How can we correct this?
    Can this problem happen if we let the child write its output first?

+   _The output is not correct.
+What's happening?_

+   The first line of output is correct.
+That's because the first instance of `a.out`'s child is blocked waiting for the parent to finish.
+At that point, the parent signals the child and the parent terminates.

+   When the parent terminates, the shell starts the next instance of `a.out`, which runs in parallel with the first instance's child -- both are writing to standard output and their writes interleave.
+That behaviour continues with the next invocation of `a.out`.

+   _Can this problem happen if we let the child write its output first?_

+   No, if the child goes first, then `a.out` will not terminate until all of its writing has finished.
+This means that output from the following invocations of `a.out` cannot interleave with earlier instances.

 5. In the program shown in Figure 8.20, we call `execl`, specifying the *pathname* of the interpreter file.
 If we called `execlp` instead, specifying a *filename* of `testinterp`, and if the directory